Product Configuration

 1. Published

-- Available to all licenses with product access
+The standard state for active releases:- Available to all licenses with product access

 - Can be tagged as “latest” for fallback versioning